Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments

-There is scarce research on the security and privacy of users with VI.
-Brulé et al. analysed 178 papers on technologies designed for people with VI, with the aim of facilitating and stimulating future research \cite{brule2020review}.
+There is scarce research on security and privacy relating to users with VI.
+Brulé et al. analysed 178 papers on technologies designed for people with VI, intending to facilitate and stimulate future research \cite{brule2020review}.
 Inan et al. surveyed 20 individuals who are visually impaired to investigate their internet use and explore their cybersecurity challenges and concerns while browsing the internet \cite{inanInternetUseCybersecurity2016}.
-They found a number of problems, such as automatic web page refreshing and missing or improper headings.
-In this study, the possibility of someone tracking their internet activities was the highest-rated concern.
+They found several problems, such as automatic web page refreshing and missing or improper headings.
+In this study, participants rated the possibility of someone tracking their internet activities as their highest-rated concern.
 The authors suggest that it is important to guide the user to enable security and privacy settings and to provide accessible software solutions to protect and warn this marginalised group.
 Hayes et al. shadowed and interviewed people with VI and their allies \cite{hayesCooperativePrivacySecurity2019}.
 Finding that self-perceptions can influence someone's behaviour, which could have privacy and security implications, such as hiding or concealing their disability due to perceived stigma.
 Akter et al. studied 155 people with VIs privacy concerns relating to camera-based AT \cite{akter2020uncomfortable}.
 Finding that users of these systems were more concerned about the privacy of others, who may inadvertently be captured in their images, than themselves.
 However, camera-based AT can create a lack of personal security in the lives of the people they are trying to help.
-Previous research reports that users with VIs often find it difficult to complete their security task and that they had moderately high levels of concern about cybersecurity \cite{napoli2021m}.
+Previous research reports that users with VIs often find it difficult to complete their security tasks and that they had moderately high levels of concern about cybersecurity \cite{napoli2021m}.
 Similarly, there are reports on the complications of authentication methods such as passwords and two-factor authentication for users with VIs \cite{schmeelk2022digital}.
 An exploratory user study, conducted using semi-structured in-person interviews with 14 people with VIs found that participants were aware and concerned about privacy and security and faced a variety of risks \cite{ahmedPrivacyConcernsBehaviors2015}.